knhash/knhash.github.io/_posts/2023-10-05-the-great-traffic-surge.md

 - As the nodes ran out of memory the nodes got killed.
 New ones spawned.
 But the situation is just worse, so of-course they also got killed.
 - The autoscaling policy was set on CPU utilization
 	- Therefore the replica target was never going above 21, as far as the autoscler was concerned we did not need more nodes
-		- But more nodes woudl have helped in this case.
+		- But more nodes would have helped in this case.
 Sidenote, should we also define an autoscaler on memory?

 So a simple redeployment would have sufficed for the time being - a slow canary deployment to move traffic to new nodes.
 But to account for the 0530 spike we decided to overprovision the buffers slightly, go to `n1-highcpu-16` .